MAGEMin_C.jl: Tutorials

 First let's first initialize MAGEMin with the metapelite database (White et al ., 2014)

-data = Initialize_MAGEMin("mp", verbose=true);
+data = Initialize_MAGEMin("mp", verbose=false);

 Then define the bulk-rock composition (wt fraction) the related oxide list and the system unit